Welcome the new C-level role: Chief Vendor Officer (CVO)

 Vendors are the new oil.
-And the recent rise of Chief Data Officers (CDOs) could show us the path how to gain faster from vendors: with a Chief Vendor Officer.
+And the recent rise of Chief Data Officers (CDOs) could show us the path to how to gain faster from vendors: with a Chief Vendor Officer.

 That’s the point.
 As individuals and companies, we steadily increase our use of SaaS vendors.
 These vendors excel in providing specialized products and services that resolve our needs and pain points.
-For companies, they are the source of a tremendous potential in efficiency.
+For companies, they are the source of a tremendous potential for efficiency.
 Such a critical resource must be managed at the top level.
 Welcome to the Chief Vendor Officer.

 The evolution of CxO roles

-For example, recently the presence of a Chief Data Officer (CDO) in Fortune 1000 companies has jumped from 12% in 2012 to more than 60% in 2018.
-This high adoption rate reflects the necessity to manage Data in times of Big Data, AI and privacy regulations.
+For example, recently, the presence of a Chief Data Officer (CDO) in Fortune 1000 companies has jumped from 12% in 2012 to more than 60% in 2018.
+This high adoption rate reflects the necessity to manage data in times of Big Data, AI, and privacy regulations.